saurabhlambe/atlas-stuff/Atlas API.md

-# Important API/commands to fetch information and/or troubleshoot
+# Important API/commands to fetch information and/or troubleshoot Atlas

 #### 1. Fetch Atlas metrics
 ```bash